Chevrolet Bolt: European discontinuation controversy

 Opel/Vauxhall offered the Opel Crossland X, a gasoline- or diesel-powered crossover utility vehicle with styling mildly reminiscent of the Bolt, using a platform developed by Groupe PSA under a partnership with GM predating the acquisition.
 Under PSA, Opel/Vauxhall announced plans to offer EVs based on the Opel Corsa and the Peugeot 208, both being smaller cars than the Bolt.
-The Corsa-e went on sale in spring 2020.
+The Corsa-e went on sale in March 2020.

 Awards and recognition

 The Bolt won the 2017 Motor Trend Car of the Year award, the 2017 North American Car of the Year, the 2017 AutoGuide.com Reader's Choice Green Car of the Year, 2017 Popular Mechanics Automotive Excellence Awards Car of the Year and the Green Car Reports Best Car To Buy 2017.

 The Bolt also ended up Car & Driver's '10 Best Cars' list for 2017.
 The Chevy Bolt also won the 2017 Green Car of the Year awarded by the Green Car Journal.
 It was also named by Time among its list of 25 Best Inventions of 2016, and among Popular Science's 10 Greatest Automotive Innovations of 2016.
 The Bolt EV beat out the Cadillac CT6 and Jaguar XE to win the Detroit Free Press award for Car of the Year.
 Automobile included the Bolt in its 2017 All Star list.